SPS Fire Updates

 Are you still monitoring for air and water safety?

-SPS is monitoring both air and surface water in consultation with the Pennsylvania Department of Environmental Protection, the United States Environmental Protection Agency and the Philadelphia Water Department.
+SPS has been monitoring both air and surface water in consultation with the Pennsylvania Department of Environmental Protection, the United States Environmental Protection Agency and the Philadelphia Water Department.
 The Pennsylvania Department of Environmental Protection and the Philadelphia Water Department has determined that drinking water supplies are fine to consume and air monitoring has shown no chemical detections that would represent a public health risk.
-SPS currently has fifteen (15) air monitors – with six (6) near the facility and the remainder thoughout the nearby communities.

 Was anyone nearby exposed to toxic chemicals during or after the fire?